 The formation of a Stress Assault Team or a team effort is only one strategy in stress management.
 Finding those who can validate and appreciate the warrior such as family, friends, counselor, doctor, chaplain, spouse, children, parents, or friends from his/her unit may help.

-The Stress Assault Team can often be greatly enhanced by the use of a highly trained Semper Fido PTSD Working Support Dog.
-Dogs might be huggable to look at, but they have a far more important role to play – to help re-integrate military veterans scarred by the wars in Iraq and Afghanistan.
+The Stress Assault Team can often be greatly enhanced by the use of a highly trained Semper Fido PTSD Service Dog.
+Dogs might be huggable to look at, but they have a far more important role to play – to help re-integrate military veterans scarred by events experienced during their time in the military.